Amitabh Mattoo: Career

-Mattoo's attempts at conflict resolution and peace-building (combining theory with practice) have been publicly acclaimed.
-He was a member of the committee, appointed by the Governor of Jammu and Kashmir in 2008, which negotiated the Amarnath land transfer controversy, a series of political events that had led to uprisings in Jammu and Kashmir.
+Mattoo was a member of the committee, appointed by the Governor of Jammu and Kashmir in 2008, which negotiated the Amarnath land transfer controversy, a series of political events that had led to uprisings in Jammu and Kashmir.
 On 26 June 2011, Jammu and Kashmir Chief Minister Omar Abdullah made an open offer to Mattoo to return to his home state and 'advise us' in his capacity as a noted political thinker and academic.
 On 21 August 2015, Mattoo was appointed as Advisor to the Chief Minister of Jammu and Kashmir.

-For over a decade, he chaired the Chaophraya Track 2 Dialogue between India and Pakistan, and is regarded as one of the most creative thinkers on conflict resolution and pathways to build sustainable peace in South Asia.
-Mattoo endorses forgiveness and reconciliation among conflict-embittered South Asian peoples.
+For over a decade, he chaired the Chaophraya Track 2 Dialogue between India and Pakistan.

 On 3 February 2011, in a meeting with India's Education Minister Kapil Sibal, Mattoo declined to be the Founding Vice-Chancellor of the Central University of Jammu – for which he had been selected by a search committee of eminent academics and approved by the President of India – citing personal reasons.
 Earlier, he was in the shortlist of three for the Vice-Chancellorship of Jawaharlal Nehru University.
 On 1 March 2011, the University of Melbourne appointed Mattoo as the inaugural director of the Australia India Institute.
 The chairman of the institute's Board, University of Melbourne Chancellor the Hon.
 Alex Chernov AO QC (erstwhile Governor of Victoria) announced: "We are delighted to have as Director a person of world-renowned academic and administrative calibre such as Professor Mattoo.
-He has a wealth of experience in areas concerned with university affairs, government and other institutions."
+He has a wealth of experience in areas concerned with university affairs, government, and other institutions."
 Mattoo also serves as Professor of International Relations in the Faculty of Arts at the University of Melbourne.

+On 27 May 2025, he was appointed to the first Chair of Excellence at the Defence Services Staff College, Wellington Until 19 June 2018, he served as Advisor to the Chief Minister of Jammu and Kashmir, with the status of a Cabinet Minister.
+Amitabh Mattoo was the Vice Chancellor of the University of Jammu between the year 2002 to 2008 and he is known to be the youngest Vice Chancellor of a public university, then, to be appointed to that position in the history of independent India.

 Mattoo advocates greater economic and political cooperation between Australia and India.
 In January 2020, he wrote: "After more than six decades characterised by misperception, lack of trust, neglect, missed opportunities and even hostility, a new chapter in India’s relations with Australia has well and truly begun.
 Consider this: in 1955, Prime Minister Robert Menzies decided that Australia should not take part in the Bandung Afro-Asian conference.
 By distancing Australia from the ‘new world’, Menzies (who would later confess that Occidentals did not understand India) alienated Indians, offended Prime Minister Jawaharlal Nehru, and left Australia unsure for decades about its Asian identity.
-India and Australia should bring this chequered past to a closure, and herald a new united front for the Indo-Pacific."
+India and Australia should bring this chequered past to a close, and herald a new united front for the Indo-Pacific."